-Canstar Blue commissioned I-view to survey 1,079 Australian motorcycle riders in order to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased new motorcycle tyres in the last 18 months (not retreads) – in this case, 377 Australians.
+Canstar Blue commissioned I-view to survey 800 Australian motorcycle riders across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased motorcycle tyres in the last 18 months – in this case 297 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.